Azure/azure-sdk-for-java/sdk/management/docs/MIGRATION_GUIDE.md

-## Guide for migrating to `com.azure.resourcemanager.**` from `com.microsoft.azure-mgmt-**`
+## Guide for migrating to `com.azure.resourcemanager.**` from `com.microsoft.azure.management.**`

-This document is intended for users that are familiar with an older version of the Java SDK for managment libraries (`com.microsoft.azure-mgmt-**`) ad wish to migrate their application to the next version of Azure resource management libraries (`com.microsoft.azure-mgmt-**`)
+This document is intended for users that are familiar with an older version of the Java SDK for managment libraries (`com.microsoft.azure.management.**`) ad wish to migrate their application to the next version of Azure resource management libraries (`com.azure.resourcemanager.**`)

 For users new to the Java SDK for resource management libraries, please see the [README for 'com.azure.resourcemanager.*`](http://aka.ms/azure-sdk-java-mgmt)